 Municipalities, communities and organizations interested in getting grants through the CARES program are encouraged to apply through an online application process.

 Grant application process

-CARES programs guidelines have been updated in an effort to streamline the grant application process.
-Changes are outlined below and can be found in the CARES program guidelines (PDF, 812 KB).
+CARES programs guidelines have been updated to reflect a series of new program enhancements.
+Changes are outlined below and can be found in the CARES program guidelines (PDF, 544 KB).

-The CARES program will run until 2018 and fund initiatives that create a measurable impact and align with one or more of the following program outcomes:
+The CARES program has been extended to 2020 and funds initiatives that create a measurable impact and align with one or more of the following program outcomes:

 - improving local business environment and/or regional economic collaboration